ITU-BDSA-GROUP12/Chirp/docs/report.md

 Now you should be ready to build, test and run the Chirp application.

+**Note**
+We are aware that during normal circumstances one should never include user-secrets in source control.
+Given that this is educational purposes, we have chosen to include the above-mentioned secret, in order for the reader to be able to test deletion functionality locally.

 ### Building the project
 To build the entire project make sure you are in the root directory (Chirp) and run the following command:
 ```